Getting to know your new BrailleDoodle.

 Understanding the Braille Learning Side

+In the upper-left-hand corner are four rows of 16 Braille cells, each surrounded by tactile ridges.
+From left to right, the Braille Cells are divided into pairs to form each character.
+The first Braille cell of the pair is called the ‘Example Cell.’
 Here, only the holes specific to that Braille character are functional.
-This allows learners to repeatedly create that particular character as an example while still being able to feel all six holes.
+The ‘Example Cell.’ allows learners to repeatedly create that particular character as an example while still being able to feel all six holes.

-Next to the ‘Example Cell” is the ‘Practice Cell.’
-In the Practice Cell, learners can refine their skills using the six operative holes to practice that character.
-We go into further detail in the First Braille Lesson video.
+Second in the pair is the ‘Practice Cell.’
+In the ‘Practice Cell,’ learners can refine their skills using the six operative holes to practice that character.

 Under each ‘Example Cell,’ letters and words are rendered in raised yellow print, allowing sighted users to follow along.
 Beneath each ‘Practice Cell,’ the Braille character is displayed in standard size on a raised rectangle.

-Along with the Braille alphabet, there is also the capital indicator, the number indicator, and the words ‘and,’ ‘for,’ ‘of,’ and the word ‘the.’
+Along with the Braille alphabet, there is also the capital indicator, the number indicator, the words ‘and,’ ‘for,’ ‘of,’ and the word ‘the.’

-Located beneath these two lines of 19 Braille cells is a recessed rectangle with standard-sized Braille extending the length of the BrailleDoodle.
-The top row presents the standard-size Braille English alphabet with appropriate spacing, while the row below showcases the famous sentence encompassing every letter: “The quick brown fox jumps over the lazy dog.”
-This arrangement enables users to experience standard Braille in letter, word, and sentence formats.
+A recessed rectangle located at the bottom has two lines of standard-sized Braille.
+The top line is the standard-size Braille English alphabet with appropriate spacing.
+The line below has a famous sentence using every letter: “The quick brown fox jumps over the lazy dog.”
+This helps users experience standard Braille in letters, words, and sentences.

-The next video introduces the Doodle Side of the BrailleDoodle.
-So, flip over the BrailleDoodle and get ready!
+The next video introduces the stencil-like DoodleTouch Covers for the Doodle Side.
+So, flip over the BrailleDoodle, grab the DoodleTouch Covers, and get ready!

 The DoodleTouch Covers